Final project 2024. Secret Messages.¶

 - The program should have a minimal user interface.
 Implementation with for example buttons, LEDs and sounds.

 - Position is letting the device static in certain position and orientation.
+Usually, it just need to take one single sample from the accelerometer.

 - The program has to send a message to the workstation when a command has been recognized